shipiyouniao/UnityEasyInject/Readme.md

 #### 3.5 GameObject Component Class Bean Based on Liskov Substitution Principle

 GameObject component classes are also based on the Liskov Substitution Principle.
+(Except for `object` or classes in the `UnityEngine` namespace)

 ***If the parent class or interface has multiple subclasses or implementation classes, please make sure to specify a name to make it unique.***